Beetlejuice

 • Like The Book of Mormon before it, Beetlejuice lovingly sends up Broadway musicals of the past during the show; one of the most famous references is a roast of the Golden Age musical Brigadoon.

 • Having been performed on the Macy's Parade, the Today Show, and the Tony Awards, "The Whole "Being Dead" Thing" is one of the show's most famous songs.
 The lyrics are changed slightly each time to fit the event or venue it's being sung at.
 For example, when Beetlejuice was at the Winter Garden, the song began, "Hey folks, beggin' your pardon / Welcome to the Winter Garden!"
-Now, at the Marquis, the lyric is, "Hey folks, ain't it pretty?
+At the Marquis, the lyric was, "Hey folks, ain't it pretty?
 Look who's back in New York City!"
 At the Tony Awards, it was "Hey folks, I'm at the Tonys, chilling with my Broadway homies."

 • Beetlejuice's name is actually spelled Betelgeuse; he's named after a star in the Orion constellation.
-However, the film and musical used the phonetic spelling Beetlejuice in the title to make it easier to advertise.
+However, the film and musical used the phonetic spelling "Beetlejuice" in the title to make it easier to advertise.

 • Beetlejuice has a large social media following.
 One of the original understudies, Presley Ryan, often posted videos of herself and the cast to TikTok, and many went viral.
-The show leaned into its online popularity and hosted virtual costume contests, fan art contests, and more for its online fanbase, especially when live theatre first shut down in 2020.
+The show leaned into its online popularity and hosted virtual costume contests, fan art contests, and more for its online fanbase, especially when live theatre shut down in 2020.

 How to get Beetlejuice tickets